regional tour dates

 The age is determined by the average age of the dancers, dropping the decimal.
 Our online program calculates the average age for you.

 NEW FOR 2020!
 Duo - Production entries may not compete more than one age division below the age of the oldest dancer in the entry, regardless of the calculated average age.
-For example, any entry having dancers ranging from age from 6-19, must compete as Teen (13-15), one age level below the oldest dancer.
+For example, any entry having a dancer that falls into Senior (16-21), must compete as Teen (13-15), one age level below the oldest dancer.

 THE ADJUDICATION SYSTEM